-Valuation Date January 1, 2017, with actuarial liabilities rolled forward to December 31, 2017

-Actuarial Cost Method Entry Age Normal

-Investment Rate of Return 8.00 percent

-Projected Salary Increases 3.75 percent to 10.5 percent

-Payroll Growth Inflation rate of 2.75 percent plus

-productivity increases rate of 0.5 percent

-Single Discount Rate:

-Current Measurement Date 3.24 percent

-Prior Measurement Date 3.79 percent

-Cost of Living Adjustments 3.00 percent simple; 2.2 percent simple

-for increased based on the lesser of the

-increase in CPI and 3 percent
+Valuation Date January 1, 2018, with actuarial liabilities rolled forward to December 31, 2018 Actuarial Cost Method Entry Age Normal 8.00 percent Investment Rate of Return 3.75 percent to 10.5 percent Projected Salary Increases Payroll Growth Inflation rate of 2.75 percent plus productivity increases rate of 0.5 percent Single Discount Rate: Current Measurement Date 4.66 percent Prior Measurement Date 3.24 percent 3.00 percent simple; 2.2 percent simple Cost of Living Adjustments for increase based on the lesser of the increase in CPI and 3 percent

-Mortality for non-disabled participants is based on the RP-2014 Total Employee and Healthy Annuitant Mortality Tables rolled back to 2006, adjusted according to the rates in the following table, and projected with the Conduent Modified 2016 Improvement Scale.
+Mortality for non-disabled participants is based on the RP-2014 Total Employee and Healthy Annuitant Mortality Tables rolled back to 2006, adjusted according to the rates in the following table, and projected with

+Age

+Police

+Fire

+67 or less

+77%

+68%

+78 and up

+the Conduent Modified 2016 Improvement Scale.
 Rates for surviving beneficiaries are adjusted by 120 percent.

-Age Police Fire

-67 or less 77% 68%

-68-77 105% 87%

-78 and up 115% 120%